Payidarsanatatolyesi/site-denemesi/README.md

-payidar sanat yazan dosyayı açmanız yeterli
+payidar sanat atölyesi yazan dosyayı açmanız yeterli